mark-wiemer-org/ahkpp/docs/Development.md

 1. Bump the version in `package.json`.
 1. Commit and push the changes.
 Commit message doesn't matter.
 1. Merge the PR.
 The body of the commit message should be the changelog entry.
-1.  `git checkout main && git pull`
+1.  `git checkout main && git pull && vsce package`
-1. Package the new version using `vsce package`.
 1. Install the new version:
     1. Select the newly-created `.vsix` file.
     1. Open the context menu (right-click).